Kernel Two-Sample Tests for Manifold Data: Theoretical properties of kernel tests on manifold data

+The condition stands for the requirement of the largeness of $n$ such that the balanced sizes of $n_X$ and $n_Y$ are achieved.
+We call \eqref{eq:rho_X} the {\it balancing condition} and assume it holds for all $n$.
+Since in our non-asymptotic result, we will derive the needed large $n$ to guarantee the test level and power, the balancing condition \eqref{eq:rho_X} allows us to focus the characterization of the needed $n$ on constants related to the manifold, the two densities, and the kernel, rather than the balancing of the two-sample sizes.

-The U-statistic argument was used in \cite{gretton2012kernel} but only using the point-wise boundedness of the kernel.
-To obtain better concentration, we apply the Bernstein-type argument, which allows revealing the role of the bandwidth.
-The proof adopts the classical decoupling technique of the U-statistics \cite{hoeffding63probability}, and is included in Appendix \ref{sec:proofs} for completeness.
+Proposition \ref{prop:conc-hatT} proves a sample complexity result of the statistic $\widehat T$, which controls the deviation $\widehat T - T $ using the concentration of U-statistics.
+This estimation bound will be applied to control the upper tail of $\widehat T$ under $H_0$ and the lower tail of $\widehat T$ under $H_1$ respectively, and it can also be of independent interest.
+The U-statistic argument was used in \cite[Theorem 10]{gretton2012kernel} but the deviation bound therein was based on the point-wise boundedness of the kernel and the influence of kernel bandwidth was not explicit.
+Here we apply a Bernstein-type argument which allows to reveal the role of the bandwidth.
+The proof adopts the classical decoupling technique of the U-statistics \cite{hoeffding63probability} and is included in Appendix \ref{sec:proofs} for completeness.